Kiritow/OCAudioServer/README.md

 Make sure [Node.js](https://nodejs.org) is installed and configured properly.

+[LionRay.jar](http://gamax92.pc-logix.com/LionRay.jar) is included in this project and placed under `bin/` folder.

+[ffmpeg](https://ffmpeg.org/) should be downloaded and `ffmpeg.exe` should be extracted to `bin/`.
+Because it is too big, about 60MB, and is constantly updated.
+This also makes it possible to run on Linux by providing a symbolic link to `ffmpeg`.

 *Currently this project does not use any external libraries.
 So `npm install` is not needed.*

 ```